DharmaFactory/Singularity/AllGoodFaithActorsWelcome.md

 {{ my actual strengths are }} are all my [strengths](https://www.youtube.com/watch?v=pktMqkfvoBM), I have actual experience in {{ up to n areas }}.
 I wish to understand how I might fit into project singularity?

+What is a template?
+What do those {{ }} mean?
+Lets find out together!